 (NOT FOR SALE) 非売品 discs & other media

-I’ve never come across any individual Not for Sale disc for My TrackMan and due to the online connectivity required i personally, don’t think one will exist.
-I’ve also never encountered any other official media relating to the game at all.
-Again, due to the dire financial situation SHOUEI System found themselves in i very much doubt there was much pre or post release support for the title.
+I’ve never come across any individual Not for Sale disc for My TrackMan and even through other online only titles have received an unexpected Not for Sale disc i personally, think that due to the limited promotional opportunities and probable lack of marketing budget at SHOUEI System one wouldn’t exist.
+I’ve also never encountered any other type official media relating to the game at all except from the in-print media in various trade magazines i don’t think anything else was sadly distributed in support of My Trackman.
+Again, due to the dire financial situation SHOUEI System found themselves in i very much doubt there was much pre or post release support for their title.

-As for Warrz outside of the development environment i sincerely doubt anything exists.
+As for SHOUEI System’s other intended Dreamcast title Warrz outside of the development environment i sincerely doubt anything exists.
 Possibly their might have been printed matter relating to the game at the TGS where it was showcased at but i’m not currently aware of any media for the game existing in private hands.